What British standards impact tiled roof specification

 Close up on a roof featuring Marley's Duo Edgemere

-The most important British Standards for tile roofs are BS 5534, BS 8000-6 and BS 5250.
-BS 5534 and 8000-6 relate to design, specification and installation; while 5250 focuses on condensation control.
+The most important British Standards for tiled roofs are BS 5534, BS 8000-6 and BS 5250.
+BS 5534 and BS 8000-6 broadly relate to design, specification and installation, while BS 5250 focuses on moisture management in buildings including condensation control.

 BS 5534 - design and installation of slated and tiled roofs

-BS 8000-6: 2013 - installation of slate and tiled roofs
+BS 8000-6: 2023 - installation of slate and tiled roofs

 BS 8000 is the code of practice for workmanship on building sites and Part 6 specifically applies to slating and tiling of roofs and walls.
+This standard focuses on installation and should be read in conjunction with BS 5534.

 BS 5250 - Ventilation and moisture control

-BS 5250:2011+A1:2016 is the code of practice for the control of condensation in buildings.
+BS 5250:2021 is the code of practice for the management of moisture in buildings.

-Key design issues for moisture control:
+Key design considerations for moisture control:

 • Considering moisture generated by the construction process, building occupants and weather